drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 - Provide a clear plan for mitigating these risks and limitations.
 This should include a risk management plan and contingency strategies.

 - Potential Risks and Limitations:
+  1. Technical risks: The data you collect from Google reviews may not be accurate, complete, or up-to-date.
+Also, the analysis of such data requires expertise in data analytics and statistical techniques.
+There may be issues with data privacy, such as sensitive customer information being exposed.

 ---